 There are milestones in the life of a Christian, and you are welcome to mark them among your fellow Christians in the parish of Prescot.

-- HOLY COMMUNION – Jesus offered his body and blood for the sins of the world, and he makes it real to us anew when we take the bread and wine.
-This is the central act of the service known as the Eucharist (or to some as the Mass), which we celebrate several times a week in Prescot:
+HOLY COMMUNION – Jesus offered his body and blood for the sins of the world, and he makes it real to us anew when we take the bread and wine.
+This is the central act of the service known as the Eucharist (or to some as the Mass), which we celebrate at 10am each Sunday.

 Please feel free to chat to one of our clergy about receiving baptism or confirmation.